Cyber Crime Unit (Hellenic Police): Incident report via Twitter

-Submitting to the police authorities, or other government prosecution authorities, anyone crime or illegal act or minor offence reports via social networking sites (such as Twitter) it could pose privacy risks and also might not be treated your content as confidential allowing your personal information may be disclosed to outside third parties.
+Submitting to the police authorities, or other government prosecution authorities, anyone crime or illegal act or minor offence reports via social networking sites (such as X - former Twitter) it could pose privacy risks and also might not be treated your content as confidential allowing your personal information may be disclosed to outside third parties.

 Violation of EU Directive

-Since their launch, and as of 2024 onwards, the Hellenic Police’s Cyber Crime Division’s official websites cyberalert (cyberalert.gr) and cyberkid (cyberkid.gov.gr) do not have Terms of use and Privacy policy information available, and for their online operation do not have the accessibility features and applications set by Greek law 4727/2020 (Government Gazette 184/A/23-9-2020), Directive (EU) 2016/2102 and Directive (EU) 2019/1024.
+Since their launch, and as of 2024 onwards, the Hellenic Police’s Cybercrime Division’s official websites cyberalert (cyberalert.gr) and cyberkid (cyberkid.gov.gr) do not have Terms of use and Privacy policy information available, and for their online operation do not have the accessibility features and applications set by Greek law 4727/2020 (Government Gazette 184/A/23-9-2020), Directive (EU) 2016/2102 and Directive (EU) 2019/1024.
 These violations of law 4727/2020 and EU Directive are against the disabled people and other people with different disabilities too, particularly public sector websites with respect to the what is foreseen for Web Accessibility Directive, Web Content Accessibility Guidelines and digital accessibility.
 The new edition website of the Hellenic Police (astynomia.gr), has been launched about on 14 December 2022, has digital accessibility application (Userway).

 Gifts, grants, sponsorships

-Since its foundation in 2004, Cyber Crime Division has received grants, gifts and sponsorships by individuals, public and private companies, with acceptance decisions publicly available on the Ministry of Digital Governance’s online portal Diavgeia (diavgeia.gov.gr), an online public registry of all activities relating to public sector.
+Since its foundation in 2004, Cybercrime Division has received grants, gifts and sponsorships by individuals, public and private companies, with acceptance decisions publicly available on the Ministry of Digital Governance’s online portal Diavgeia (diavgeia.gov.gr), an online public registry of all activities relating to public sector.
 These are cash money, services, goods, supplies, computer equipments, event expenditures and various others.
 Such companies include Stavros Niarchos Foundation, Bold Ogilvy, Motor Oil Hellas Corinth Refineries, Diamantis Masoutis, Skroutz Internet Services, Piraeus Bank, Visa Hellas, Eurobank, Wind Hellas, Vodafone, Nova, Forthnet, Cyta, OTE and Cosmote, Aegean Airlines and Olympic Air, Hertz Autohellas, Geitonas private school, Regional Development Fund of Central Macedonia, and others.